-Associate Professor, Department of Anesthesia/CCM, Life Flight, Medical Director -- CCT, Stanford University School of Medicine, Stanford, CA.
+Associate Professor, Department of Anesthesiology, Perioperative and Pain Medicine, Medical Director, Life Flight (CCT), Stanford University School of Medicine, Stanford, CA.

 South Shore Neurological Associates, Long Island, NY

-Professor, Department of Neurology & Department of Anatomy and Neurobiology, University of Tennessee Health Science Center, Memphis, TN.
+Professor, Department of Neurology & Department of Psychology and School of Health Studies, University of Memphis; President, Veracity Neuroscience LLC, Memphis, TN.

 Associate Professor, Department of Neurology, Institute of Translational Neuroscience, Director of the Movement Disorders Laboratory, University of Minnesota, Minneapolis, MN

 Associate Professor of Neurology; Chief of the Division of Sleep and Movement Disorders, University of Utah; Staff Physician, Salt Lake City George E Wahlen VA Medical Center, Salt Lake City, UT.

 Assistant Professor of Neurology.
 Co-Director of the Age-Span Fellowship on MS/Neuroinflammatory Disorders, Hospital of the University of Pennsylvania, Perelman School of Medicine, University Park, PA.

 Assistant Professor, School of Biomolecular and Biomedical Science, University College Dublin, Ireland

 Melissa Rolls Ph.D.